bitgrip/angular-ngrx-blueprint/README.md

 ## Build

-Run `npm build` to build the project.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+Use the `--aot` flag for aot compiling.

 ## Running unit tests